rmdlv/Langstone-V3/README.md

 - Adalm Pluto or HackRF One SDR Modules.

 - USB Audio module.
 Connected to loudspeaker or headphones and microphone.
+Devices using the CM108 Chip can also use the Volume Down button as a PTT input.

 - USB Scroll mouse